robisim74/qwik-speak/docs/tutorial-routing.md

   loadTranslation$: loadTranslation$
 };
 ```
-We have added the Speak config and the implementation of the `loadTranslation$` function. `loadTranslation$` is a customizable function, with which you can load the translation files in the way you prefer.
+We have added the Speak config and the implementation of the `loadTranslation$` function to load translation files.

+> `loadTranslation$` is a customizable QRL function: you can load the translation files in the way you prefer

 ## Routing
 Let's assume that we want to create a navigation of this type: